newrelic/nri-flex/docs/basics/k8s_configure.md

 There are three container images you can use depending on how you plan on using Flex:

 - To run Flex only to monitor services running in Kubernetes, use the [newrelic/infrastructure](https://hub.docker.com/r/newrelic/infrastructure) container image.
 This image only contains the Infrastructure agent, and the Docker and Flex integrations.
 You will not be able to perform service discovery or use other New Relic integrations.
 - To run Flex alongside other New Relic integrations, use the [newrelic/infrastructure-bundle](https://hub.docker.com/r/newrelic/infrastructure-bundle) container image.
-This adds all the other For more information, see [New Relic integrations](https://docs.newrelic.com/docs/integrations/kubernetes-integration/link-apps-services/monitor-services-running-kubernetes).
+This adds all the other New Relic integrations.
+For more information see [New Relic integrations](https://docs.newrelic.com/docs/integrations/kubernetes-integration/link-apps-services/monitor-services-running-kubernetes).
 - If you also want to monitor your Kubernetes cluster, use the [newrelic/infrastructure-k8s](https://hub.docker.com/r/newrelic/infrastructure-k8s) container image.
 This image adds all the integrations, including the [Kubernetes integration](https://docs.newrelic.com/docs/integrations/kubernetes-integration/get-started/introduction-kubernetes-integration).

 ## Configure Flex in Kubernetes